Old photographs are rarely in perfect condition and often require professional help.

 Use the Gradient Map Tool to Create Shadows

-First, make sure your foreground and background colours are set to black and white.
+First, make sure your foreground and background colors are set to black and white.
 Then, click on the New Adjustment Layer icon at the bottom of the Layers window and select Gradient Map.

 Change the layer mode to Soft Light.

-In addition to being flat, old photographs tend to have faded colours.
-You can fix this by enhancing them in Curves and Selective Colour.
+In addition to being flat, old photographs tend to have faded colors.
+You can fix this by enhancing them in Curves and Selective Color.

-First, click on the New Adjustment Layer icon and select Selective Colour.
-Here, you can alter every colour in your photo.
-Use the Black slider to darken colours that are too bright.
+First, click on the New Adjustment Layer icon and select Selective Color.
+Here, you can alter every color in your photo.
+Use the Black slider to darken colors that are too bright.

 Next, go to Curves.
 As I mentioned before, you can have as many Curves layers as you wish.
-Curves has an RGB channel similar to the one in Selective Colour.
+Curves has an RGB channel similar to the one in Selective Color.

-You can create interesting effects by going to each colour and dragging the curve in different directions.
+You can create interesting effects by going to each color and dragging the curve in different directions.
 (If you want a subtle effect, don’t move the curve too much.)